United States Factories 3

 Fremont Die Consumer Products, Inc., has been an active member with the Fair Labor Association since 2009.

-As part of its membership obligations, FLA randomly, and unannounced, audits a sampling of a supply chain to assess the quality of our efforts and help us identify any areas of concern.
-The audit results are posted for public access on the FLA website at http://www.fairlabor.org
+Since 2009 as part of our membership obligations, the FLA conducts unannounced audits of our product factories to assess the quality of our efforts and to help us identify any areas of concern.
+You can learn more about the FLA at http://www.fairlabor.org/

 Factory Workplace Code of Conduct